anm/anm.github.com/blog/_posts/2013-01-04-Mexico-is-Poison.md

 wood or get a stove.
 Vegetables here though are covered in bacteria, and it is necessary to soak them in poison to kill the bacteria first.

-Mexican traders border on thieves.
+The Mexican traders I have met border on thieves.
 In general anything without a marked price will have the price increased substantially if you are white.
 I have had some particularly bad experiences though.

 I went to a restaurant with fixed menu for 90 peso, which included a drink.
 Bill added drink, with the excuse that water with lemon was not